GLOBAL MARKETS-Stocks edge higher, dollar slips as Biden victory looms | Business

 GLOBAL MARKETS-Stocks edge higher, dollar slips as Biden victory looms

-MSCI's all-country world stock index rose 0.19% to 592.5, adding to a week-long rally that has seen the benchmark for global equity markets advance more than 7%.
+MSCI's all-country world stock index rose 0.2% to 592.58, adding to a week-long rally that has seen the benchmark for global equity markets advance more than 7%.
 The index is on course for its best week in nearly seven months.
-In Europe, the broad pan-regional FTSEurofirst 300 index dropped 0.12% to 1,418.13.
+In Europe, the broad pan-regional FTSEurofirst 300 index > closed down 0.12% to 1,418.13.

+Biden expanded narrow leads over President Donald Trump in the battleground states of Pennsylvania and Georgia, but Georgia ordered a recount that could lead to a long period of uncertainty.
+Biden was expected to address the nation Friday evening, in what could be a victory speech.
+Stocks on Wall Street tried to rebound off of profit-taking from the week's big gains as a Biden presidency appeared inevitable and a sense of resignation settled in at the White House.

+"It's more certain that we're going to have Biden as president and more importantly we won't have Trump as there's so much unpredictability with Trump," said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
+"The unpredictability of a president makes investing in any area that he can potentially touch, like China, fraught with risk.
+All a sudden China is a less risky investment without Trump," Ghriskey said.

 Italy's 10-year yield hit a record low of 0.603% on expectations of further stimulus.
 With COVID-19 raging in the United States and parts of Europe, many investors assume more central bank stimulus is inevitable.